 Frequently Asked Question

-- Click the APK link provided by your agency.
-If you do not have this file please contact your agency's Lighthouse Administrator
+- Click the APK link or scan the QR code provided by your agency.
+If you do not have this file please contact your agency's app Administrator

 - A message will pop up saying "This type of file can harm your device.
 Do you want to keep (APK file).apk anyway?"